X rays in Portland, OR

 • CT Scans: Offering detailed cross-sectional images of the body, CT scans allow physicians to diagnose, assess, and treat complex conditions involving the brain, chest, abdomen, and other areas.

-X-ray imaging provides rapid, non-invasive insights into the body’s internal structure, aiding in the accurate diagnosis of conditions and informing effective treatment plans.
+What can X-rays detect?
+From broken bones to foreign objects and tumors, X-ray imaging provides rapid, non-invasive insights into the body’s internal structure, aiding in the accurate diagnosis of conditions and informing effective treatment plans.
 Its ability to quickly identify abnormalities, from bone fractures to internal organ issues, is important for timely intervention and optimal patient care.

 Advances in X-Ray Technology